acolby/proxyload/README.md

 export default Landing;
 ```

 There is no tree-shaking here.
 Instead, `Component` is dynamically swapped at runtime and proxy loaded.
-Instead of relying on complex bundlers and static analyzers, custom runtime loaders selectively pull in code as needed.
+Instead of relying on complex bundlers and static analyzers, custom runtime loaders selectively pull in code as needed using dependency injection.

 ## 🤯 Why?!